 18. Go on a drive to look at The Leaves

 How many leaf colors can you see?
-Pick up a pumpkin latte or chai tea and let the road guide you!
-Don’t forget to drive during different times of the day because that matters!
+Pick up a pumpkin latte or chai tea, and let the road guide you!
+Don’t forget to drive at different times of the day because that matters!